Kristina01111000/lavendersite/README.md

 - fix the spelling of ruDbeckia on small pollinator garden

-- setting bundles to total price, small bundle would be discounted 33%, she canset the price change on square
+- setting bundles to total price, small bundle would be discounted 33%, she can set the price change on square
+- bundles let you pick the number of each plant on woocommerce, so im not sure it will transfer to square the way you want

 2/17 meeting

-- total purchase for bundles is the sum of the plants - 10 dollars for bundles
 - remove buy buttons from individual plants in bundle
 - move the bundle to the top and link to the purchase section
 - the bundles can be bought through square, people who want other things need to use the spreadsheet